Text repertoires in Zambia: proverbs

 It is common to use them in everyday conversation.
 Their form is not entirely carved in stone: small variations continue to be made.

 There are many nsoselo.
 In the first part of the 20th century, Doke collected more than 2000 proverbs in the Lamba region1Published in Doke (1927)..
-“The importance of the proverbs in Lamba life can not be over-estimated.”2Doke (1934: 360f).
+He states: “The importance of the proverbs in Lamba life can not be over-estimated.”2Doke (1934: 360f).

-Proverb 179
+Proverb 233

 Ni we fulwe amano ulibikile mu cikwambulwa

-The wisdom may be transferable but it is hard to crack and not given lightly.
+The wisdom may be transferable, but it is hard to crack and not given lightly.

 Proverbial and secret language

 Text repertoires in Zambia: proverbs.
 In Chibale, it can be a challenge to follow what people are talking about, not only for an outsider.
 Besides proverbs, ordinary language includes onomatopoeic words with a wide range of meanings, as well as unreferenced quotations.
-In addition, it uses words or sentences specific to a family, clan, or other group that the speaker belongs to.
-The term for proverbial language is mu mapinda and for secret language -nkama.
-Mu mapinda means with obstacles/dead ends and -kama means squeeze.
+In addition, there are words and constructions specific to a family, clan, or other group that the speaker belongs to.

 An ilimbalakata accompanied by the set of three ciwaya, Sitifini Nunda and the people from Milombwe, 1981.